manhph2211/Class-Incremental-Template/README.md

 # Introduction

-In this project, we will aim to handle the image classification using Class-Incremental Method :smile: Hope that we can do the best!
+This project aims to handle the image classification using Class-Incremental Method :smile:

 # Dataset